 Air Force ROTC is just like any other college course—it has its own admissions requirements.
-And since we offer a wealth of real-world leadership experiences and the opportunity to earn a commission as an Air Force Officer, you will need to meet some additional requirements as you progress from the General Military Course to the Professional Officer Course (POC ).
+Since we offer a wealth of real-world leadership experiences and the opportunity to earn a commission as an Air Force Officer, you will need to meet some additional requirements as you progress from the General Military Course to the Professional Officer Course (POC ).
 Scholarship applicants and recipients must also meet requirements specific to the scholarship for which they are applying.

-4 YEAR PROGRAM
+FOUR YEAR PROGRAM

-Each unit has a cadet corps based on the Air Force organizational pattern of flight, squadron, group and wing.
+Each unit has a cadet corps based on the Air Force organizational pattern of flight, squadron, group, and wing.
 Classes are small, with emphasis on group discussions and cadet presentations.
 Classroom topics include leadership, communication skills and national defense policy.
-Once enrolled in the Professional Officer Course, all cadets are enlisted in the Air Force Reserve, assigned to the Obligated Reserve Section.
+Once enrolled in the POC, all cadets are enlisted in the Air Force Reserve and assigned to the Obligated Reserve Section.

 AIR SCIENCE (AS) CLASS